Lumix

-Lumix is Panasonic's brand of digital cameras, ranging from pocket point-and-shoot models to digital SLRs.
+Lumix is Panasonic's brand of digital cameras, ranging from pocket point-and-shoot models to digital SLRs and mirrorless cameras.

 Compact digital cameras DMC-LC5 and DMC-F7 were the first products of the Lumix series, released in 2001.
 Most Lumix cameras use differing releases of the Panasonic Venus Engine for digital image processing; the original version (2002) was followed by II (2004), Plus (2005), III (2006), IV (2008), HD, V (2009) and VI, HD II, FHD (2010).

 Some Lumix models are branded with Leica lenses (e.g. Nocticron or Elmarit lenses), although Leica does not manufacture the lenses.
 Others are rebranded as Leica cameras with different cosmetic stylings.